Dodecanese Football Clubs Association: Cup

-The E.P.S.
-Cup Dodecanese was instituted in the 1971–72 season.
-Until the 1970-71 season, the E.P.S.
-Dodecanese as well as the other Local football championships of Greece participated in the organization of the Greek Cup.
-From the 1971–72 season, the local A.P.S. amateur cups and the Greek Amateur Cup were established, where and participate the clubs that compete in the local amateur championships of the FCAs, the clubs that compete in the respective national amateur championships and the amateur teams of the clubs that compete in the national professional championships.
+The Dodecanese FCA Cup was instituted in the 1971–72 season.
+Until the 1970-71 season, the Dodecanese FCA as well as the other Local football championships of Greece participated in the organization of the Greek Cup.
+From the 1971–72 season, the local FCA’s amateur cups and the Greek Amateur Cup were established, where and participate the clubs that compete in the local amateur championships of the FCAs, the clubs that compete in the respective national amateur championships and the amateur teams of the clubs that compete in the national professional championships.

-From the 1971–72 season up to and including the 2017–18 season, the local cup winners of the E.P.S. qualified for the Greek Amateur Cup, while from the 2018–19 season to the 2020–21 season and from the 2022–23 season they qualify for the next season's Greek Cup.
+From the 1971–72 season up to and including the 2017–18 season, the local cup winners of the FCA qualified for the Greek Amateur Cup, while from the 2018–19 season to the 2020–21 season and from the 2022–23 season they qualify for the next season's Greek Cup.